scrapy/scrapy/docs/topics/practices.rst

     log.start()
     reactor.run() # the script will block here

+.. seealso:: `Twisted Reactor Overview`_.

 Running multiple spiders in the same process
 ============================================

 By default, Scrapy runs a single spider per process when you run ``scrapy crawl``.
-However, Scrapy supports running multiple spiders per process if you use the :ref:`internal API <topics-api>`.
+However, Scrapy supports running multiple spiders per process using the :ref:`internal API <topics-api>`.

 Here is an example, using the `testspiders`_ project: